theroutercompany/api_router/docs/deployment.md

 # Deployment Guide

 This project ships via Render using the blueprint in `render.yaml`.
-The service runs from the Dockerfile at the repo root and exposes a single web process that listens on port `3000`.
+The service builds the Go gateway with the root Dockerfile and exposes a single web process that listens on port `8080`.

 ## Prerequisites

-- Render account with access to the `routers.systems` environment group.
+- Render account (or equivalent infrastructure) with access to the `routers.systems` environment group.
-- `TRADE_API_URL` and `TASK_API_URL` must be reachable from the gateway.
+- `TRADE_API_URL` and `TASK_API_URL` must be reachable from the gateway container.
-- JWT issuer configured to mint tokens for the audience `routers-api`.
+- JWT issuer configured to mint tokens for the expected audiences (`routers-api`, etc.).

 ## Rendering the Blueprint

 1. Log in to Render and open the **Blueprints** section.
 2. Click **New Blueprint Instance** and select this repository.
 3. On the configuration screen:
-   - Confirm the service name `api-router-gateway` and plan (default `starter`).
+   - Confirm the service name (`api-router-gateway-go`) and plan (default `starter`).
    - Review the env var group `api-router-gateway`.
 Populate missing secrets:
-     - `JWT_SECRET` – paste a 32+ character signing key.
+     - `JWT_SECRET` – 32+ character signing key.
    - Adjust optional values (`TRADE_API_URL`, `TASK_API_URL`, `CORS_ALLOWED_ORIGINS`) if staging targets differ.
 4. Launch the blueprint.
-Render builds the Docker image, runs `npm run build`, and boots the server with `node dist/server.js`.
+Render builds the Go binary and starts the container with `/usr/local/bin/gateway`.

 ## Custom Domains